 The Inspector General Act of 1978, as amended, provides the authority for the Office of Inspector General to investigate possible violations of criminal or civil laws, administrative regulations, and agency policies that impact the programs and operations of the NEH.
-In the past, we have obtained assistance from other OIGs, the Federal Bureau of Investigation (FBI), the Postal Inspection Service, and other investigative entities.
+In the past, in order to fulfill this mandate, we have obtained assistance from other OIGs, the Federal Bureau of Investigation (FBI), the Postal Inspection Service, and other investigative entities.

-Over the years, the OIG has received allegations via the OIG Hotline and did not have sufficient resources to initiate an investigation.
-To address this challenge, we continue to inquire of other OIGs concerning their will-ingness and ability to assist us on an "as needed" basis under a reimbursable agreement.
+Over the years, the NEH-OIG has received allegations through the OIG Hotline and did not have sufficient resources to initiate an investigation.
+To address this challenge, we continue to inquire of other OIGs concerning their willingness and ability to assist us on an "as needed" basis under a reimbursable agreement.
 A few OIGs have responded that they would consider performing work for us on a case-by-case basis, depending on the availability of their staff.
 However, this assistance would be for criminal cases only and we have no guarantee that investigative staff would be available when needed.